The Complete Guide

 The Readiness Gap

-Most agencies lose competitive grants not because their projects aren't worthy, but because the application reveals organizational gaps that raise doubt.
+Most organizations lose competitive grants not because their projects aren't worthy, but because the application reveals organizational gaps that raise doubt.

 Federal grant reviewers score applications against specific criteria, but experienced reviewers also read between the lines.
 Weak budgets, vague staffing plans, and missing compliance language signal organizational gaps as clearly as any checklist item.
-Common gaps that cost government agencies competitive federal grants include:
+Common gaps that cost local governments and nonprofits competitive federal grants include:

 • No documented indirect cost rate or cost allocation plan, leaving indirect costs unrecoverable or applying the de minimis rate when a higher negotiated rate would apply